jpbrucker/BLE_HID/doc/HIDService.md

 ## Implementation with BLE_API

-A custom HID Device will need to inherit from HIDServiceBase and provide it with a report map and the report structures.
+A custom HID device will need to inherit from HIDServiceBase and provide it with the necessary informations:

-KeyboardService is one possible implementation.
-As you can see in this file, it defines a constant byte array containing the whole report map, and passes it to HIDServiceBase during construction.
+* A report map (USB's report descriptor).
+In the following example, we will use the keyboard map described in appendix B.1 of the USB HID specification.
+* The report arrays and their sizes.
+* The report rate, when reports need to be sent asynchronously.
+To start with a simple example, we'll only use synchronous reports.

+We want to send the string "Hello" to an OS.
+We can first write a method `putc` that takes a char as argument and returns a status code.
+This function must send two reports: one that means "key down" and one that means "key up".

+Given a `keymap` array that associates characters to their keycode, we can write `putc` as follows:

+    int KeyboardService::putc(char c)
+    {
+        static uint8_t report[8] = {0, 0, 0, 0, 0, 0, 0, 0};
+        int err = 0;

+        report[0] = keymap[c].modifier;
+        report[2] = keymap[c].usage;

+        err = send(report);
+        if (err)
+            return err;

+        report[0] = 0;
+        report[2] = 0;

+        return send(report);
+    }

+And a string could be sent with this:

+    void KeyboardService::puts(const char *s)
+    {
+        for (; *s; s++)
+            putc(*s);
+    }

+There are two major issues with this code:

+1. If the "key up" report fails, the key will seem to be stuck until the next report, from the OS' point of view.

+2. Since we're using a very limited amount of resources, reports will soon fail if we attempt to send them sequentially.

+To illustrate those issues, let's take as example a nRF51 chip with a S110 SoftDevice.
+The firmware is using seven buffers to store outgoing notifications.
+For a call to `keyboardService.puts("Hello")`, `putc` will be called for each character until the end of string, before returning and allowing the main loop to inspect BLE events.
+Calls to `send()` will start to fail during the fourth report, since the seven notification buffers will be in use.
+Instead of seeing "Hello" on the OS, we'll see "Helllllllll...", which won't look good in a demo.

+### KeyboardService

+KeyboardService uses a buffer to dissociate calls to `putc` from the `send` thread.
+This thread is provided by `HIDServiceBase` in the form of a ticker.
+When enabled, it calls the `sendCallback` method at a rate specified with the `reportTickerDelay` parameter.

 We send key reports with KeyboardService through its putc or printf methods.
-For example, with `kbdService.printf("Hello world!")`, the string "Hello world!" will go in a circular buffer, and a ticker will consume from this buffer every 20ms.
+For example, with `kbdService.printf("Hello world!")`, the string "Hello world!" will go in a circular buffer, and the ticker will consume from this buffer every 20ms.
-First, the letter 'H' will be sent by writing the following values in the inputReport characteristic:
+First, the letter 'H' will be sent by writing the following values into the inputReport characteristic:

     [0x2, 0, 0x0b, 0, 0, 0, 0, 0]
     [0, 0, 0, 0, 0, 0, 0, 0]

+If the first report fails, the callback puts it back in the circular buffer and will try again on next call.
+Same goes for the empty report.

 On the next tick, we'll send two reports for the letter 'e', and so on.

+### MouseService

+A mouse will need to send reports at regular interval, because the OS will only move the cursor upon receiving an input report.
+As explained in [HID](HID.md), our report will contain three bytes; one bitmap contains the button status, the next two are signed and represent the immediate speed.

-Note that since we're
-using GATT notifications, there is no way to know if the OS got the message and understood it correctly.
+Note that since we're using GATT notifications, there is no way to know if the OS got the message and understood it correctly.

 ## Support in common operating systems